Jonathan Luna: Death

-At 11:38 p.m. on the night he died, Luna left the Baltimore courthouse and went northeast on I-95.
-He used his E-ZPass on I-95 into Delaware but not on the New Jersey and Pennsylvania Turnpikes.
-After three toll interchanges, he switched to buying toll tickets.
+On the night of December 5, 2003, at 11:38 p.m.
+Luna left the Baltimore courthouse and drove northeast on Interstate 95.
+He used his E-ZPass to cross into Delaware but not on the New Jersey and Pennsylvania Turnpikes.
+After three toll interchanges, Luna switched to buying toll tickets.

 At 12:57 a.m., $200 was withdrawn from Luna's bank account from the ATM at the JFK Plaza service center near Newark, Delaware.
 At 2:47 a.m. he crossed the Delaware River toll bridge to the Pennsylvania Turnpike, and at 3:20 a.m. his debit card was used to buy gas at the Sunoco King of Prussia service plaza.

-At 4:04 a.m. his car exited the turnpike at the Reading-Lancaster interchange.
-The toll ticket had a spot of his blood on it suggesting that he was already injured.
-His car was parked at the back of the Sensenig & Weaver Well Drilling company at 1439 Dry Tavern Road, Denver, Pennsylvania (Brecknock Township) before it was later driven into the creek.
+At 4:04 a.m.
+Luna's car exited the turnpike at the Reading-Lancaster interchange.
+The toll ticket had a spot of his blood on it, suggesting that he was already injured.
+The car was parked at the back of the Sensenig & Weaver Well Drilling company at 1439 Dry Tavern Road, Denver, Pennsylvania (Brecknock Township), before it was later driven into the creek.

-At 5:00 a.m., the first employee of Sensenig & Weaver arrived, and half an hour later at 5:30 a.m. the car was noticed, with its lights off and the front end into the stream.
+At 5:00 a.m., the first employee of Sensenig & Weaver arrived for work.
+Half an hour later, at 5:30 a.m.
+Luna's car was noticed, with its lights off and the front end into the creek.
 Blood was smeared over the driver's door and the front left of the car.
-Luna was face down in the stream under the car engine.
-He was wearing a suit and a black overcoat with his court ID around his neck.
+Luna was face down in the creek under the car engine, wearing a suit and a black overcoat with his court ID around his neck.
 A pool of blood was found on the rear seat floor.
-Although stabbed 36 times with his own pocketknife around the chest and neck plus a head injury, the death was due to drowning.
+Although stabbed thirty-six times with his own pocketknife around the chest and neck plus a head injury, Luna's cause of death was determined to be drowning.

-No suspects or motive for murder were determined.
-The federal authorities (FBI) lean toward calling it a suicide and came to the conclusion he was alone from the time he left his office until his body was found, but the local Lancaster County authorities, including two successive coroners, ruled it a homicide.
-Additional evidence collected during the investigation captured a second blood type and a partial print, as well as some grainy footage from near the time of the gas station purchase made with Luna's credit card at the Sunoco service plaza.
+No suspects or motive for Luna's murder were determined.
+The Federal Bureau of Investigation (FBI) leaned toward considering the death a suicide and came to the conclusion he was alone from the time he left his office until his body was found, but Lancaster County authorities, including two successive coroners, ruled it a homicide.
+Additional evidence collected during the investigation captured a second blood type and a partial print, as well as some grainy footage from near the time of the gas station purchase made with Luna's credit card at the King of Prussia service plaza.
 The investigation remains ongoing, and there is an unclaimed federal reward of $100,000 for information leading to a conviction.